 There’s nothing wrong with hourly pricing.
 However, when you charge your customer for how long it takes to complete a project, you’re creating a relationship that’s permanently at odds.
 Your customer will want you to complete things as fast as possible – cut corners, forget care and consideration, embody efficiency and speed – whereas you value the quality of the end result.

 When calculating your expenses, you can have a sense of how much time a project takes and how much you’re valuing your time for.
 Your client, however, does not need to be privy to this specific number.
 You could instead include it in the overall cost of the service you provide, as well as all the other things we’ve mentioned (materials, access, etc.) Pricing by the service, or project, rather than the hour, will help you have far more positive and mutually beneficial relationships with your customers.

 Understand that ‘sales’ is not a dirty word

-We know your creativity isn’t fueled by profit.
+We know your creativity isn’t fuelled by profit.
 You have a genuine passion for what you do, and making money from it seems like an added bonus!
 But your brand, your product and, most importantly, you are special, and people are willing to pay for something special.

-Taking the time to appropriately price your products or putting effort into sales and marketing doesn’t make you a sellout.
+Taking the time to appropriately price your products or putting effort into sales and marketing doesn’t make you a sell out.
 It makes you a conscientious business owner with a creative drive you want to do right by.
 Maybe money feels like an added bonus to living out your dreams, but it’s also essential to keeping those dreams alive.